What’s Open: Washington and Oregon Recreation & Outdoor Guide

 Outdoor Travel in Washington Updates

 The Cascade Loop (Travelers will travel through communities and natural areas with varying levels of public access.
-Please research the destinations plan explore in advance.)
+Please research the destinations and plan in advance.)

-San Juan Islands (Welcoming visitors back to the Islands under Phase 2 guidelines which includes the wearing of masks in all San Juan County businesses and public places outdoors.
-As of July 9, 2020, the governor has paused moving to phase 3 applications for San Juan and other counties that had applied for various changes in Phasing.
-Please note, that mask-wearing will continue to be mandatory in Phase 3 when that happens.
+San Juan Islands (Welcoming visitors back to the Islands under Phase 2 guidelines which include the wearing of masks in all San Juan County businesses and public places outdoors.
+Lodgings, marinas and campgrounds are open, however, capacity restrictions are in place for restaurants and other businesses.
 Check out the travel advisory page for San Juan County for the most up-to-date information.)

 Spokane (There are no restrictions on travel to Spokane County.)